 Figures are vital parts of many geological texts.
 Readers often browse through the figures in order to get an idea of the nature, quantity and, to a certain extent, quality of the data and observations.
 It is therefore worthwhile to make figures as informative and appealing to the reader as possible.
 Diagrams, line drawings, X-Y data plots, stereonets, photographs, all are called "Figures".
 Nothing is more irritating than having to find out whether stereonet 5 comes before figure 6 or after photograph 3 while trying to follow a text.
-The use of appendices is discouraged for similar reasons (exception: geological maps that are too large to fit on an A4 page).
+The use of appendices is discouraged for similar reasons (exception: geological maps that are too large to fit on an A4 page or complete data sets that are represented by representative selections in the main text body).
 Usually there is no good reason not to give all figures proper numbers and integrate them into the document.

 Figures are consecutively numbered and adequately referred to in the text (see below).
 ALL FIGURES HAVE A FIGURE CAPTION!
 This figure caption is presented below the figure, and this figure caption needs to be comprehensive enough to inform the reader about the content of the figure.
 It also may supply a short explanation or interpretation.
 In professional scientific texts figure captions are often several lines long.
-Annotation ON the figure is often essential.
+Annotation ON the figure is often essential and often is easier to read than presenting the same information in the figure caption.
+Legends showing the meaning of symbols are particularly important.
 Scale bars, compass directions, lines and arrows highlighting relevant features, all this contributes to clarity, makes important information accessible to the reader, and are therefore a must.